mostlybob/hugo-plus/docs/parameters.md

 	* gender - Author's gender. (used for OpenGraph metadata)
 	* job_title - Author's job title. (used for OpenGraph metadata)
 	* website - Link to Author's website
-	* componentauthor_thumbnail - Shows thumbnail in the content area
+	* components.author_thumbnail - Shows thumbnail in the content area
 **The following are the supported social profiles and should be set to your username:**
 	* twitter, instagram, github, bitbucket, stackoverflow, linkedin, facebook, vimeo, twitch, hitbox, slack, gratipay, flattr, googleplus, pinterest, youtube